 You can never find a place more calm and serene than Bhutan.
 The Buddhist values flow in their blood.
 You can hardly find any place in Bhutan where you can’t hear the mantras being chanted.
 Buddhism is more of a way of life to them than just a religion.
 There are several monasteries, and you can find monks flocking up almost everywhere performing their Buddhist rituals.
 Taktsang Goemba, also known as Tiger’s Nest monastery is the most prominent monasteries in Bhutan with a legendary tale.
 The tale is about Guru Riponche who flew on the clip where this monastery is located on a flaming tigress.

 3. Hottest Food Ever

-A country whose national food is “ema-datshi,” a dish prepared with hottest chili and cheese, is a must go for the foodies/ food enthusiasts but obviously at their own risk.
-Bhutan is a country where chili is not a seasoning item in the kitchen but the main ingredient for many alluring dishes.
+A country whose national food is “ema-datshi,” a dish prepared with hottest chilli and cheese, is a must go for the foodies/ food enthusiasts but obviously at their own risk.
+Bhutan is a country where chilli is not a seasoning item in the kitchen but the main ingredient for many alluring dishes.

 4. A Must-Go For Trekking Enthusiasts

 Since Bhutan is located in the lap of Himalaya, Trekking is an inevitable activity which comprises physically challenging mountain highs and lows.
 A trek to Zuri Dzong is the most tempting activity allowing a bird’s eye view to Paro valley with the magnificent green Himalaya in the backdrop.
 There may be some welcomed guests like snow or maybe some unwelcomed ones like leeches on your way.
 You may even meet some highlander and farmers who will tell you their hardship of staying there.
 The only silver lining to this dark yet desirable cloud is that you can hire ponies to carry your luggage.